vogt4nick/recipes.vogt4nick.com/src/en/breads/dry-yeast-breads/baguettes.md

     13. **Cool baguettes.** Transfer baguettes to cooling rack.
 Cool 40 minutes at room temperature.

     ??? question "What's the windowpane test?"
         > The 'windowpane test' is a way to check the gluten development of your dough during kneading.
-Break off a small piece of dough, and gently stretch it out until it’s thin enough to see through.
-If you can indeed see through it, you’re done kneading.
+Break off a small piece of dough, and gently stretch it out until it's thin enough to see through.
+If you can indeed see through it, you're done kneading.
 If the dough breaks before you can stretch it out that thin, keep kneading.[^10]

     ??? question "How do I knead wet dough?"
         Read Barb Alpern's article, "Kneading wet dough by hand."[^2]